Robotic Ice Sculpture Performance

 Jussi Angesleva was recognized with the coveted Golden A' Design Award in 2024, a testament to excellence of their work Pinnannousu Robotic Ice Sculpture Performance.

-Numerous press releases on Jussi Angesleva and their achievements are at your disposal, inviting press members to use them freely in their coverage.
+Attention press members and journalists: We offer a collection of press releases on Jussi Angesleva and their notable work, available for your unrestricted use.
 Journalists can access 1 press releases immediately, ready for your use.

 Jussi Angesleva's Pinnannousu, a Robotic Ice Sculpture Performance, Wins Golden A' Design Award